fmi/iot-course/06-networking/README.md

 ## Connecting to WiFi
 Wifi/Wifi/WifiScan, Wifi/WifiClient, Wifi/WifiMulti

-Wifi/WifiSmartConfig - allows automatic configuration of the Wifi network and requires the ESP Touch aplication for either Android or Iphone
+WifiManager by tzapu - Additional Library, that allows automatic management of Wifi Accesspoints configuration Wifi/WifiSmartConfig - allows automatic configuration of the Wifi network and requires the ESP Touch aplication for either Android or Iphone

 ## Sending HTTP